-- Framework Continue to maintain standardized updates to the MSDI Framework Theme Datasets & Services.
-[See Section 2.1-2.3] - 1.2 IMPLEMENT A SCALABLE GEOSPATIAL ARCHITECTURE TO SUPPORT THE NEEDS OF THE MSDI - Update the architecture - 1.3 PREPARE FOR THE MODERNIZATION OF NATIONAL SPATIAL REFERENCE SYSTEM (NSRS) - Collaborate and coordinator with stakeholders from state, local, tribal, federal, nonprofit, private, university, and professional associations on the development of standards, best practices, tools, and training opportunities for the preparation and implementation of NSRS modernization. - 1.4 RESEARCH & LEARN GEOSPATIAL SECURITY PRACTICES, POLICIES, AND PROTOCOLS - Work with stakeholders to plan for and execute a geospatial security tabletop exercise.
+- 1.1 Maintain a sustainable Montana Spatial Data Infrastructure - Continue to maintain standardized updates to the MSDI Framework Theme Datasets & Services.
+[See Section 2.1-2.3] - 1.2 Implement a scalable geospatial architecture to support the needs of the MSDI & geospatial information - Modernize the geospatial enterprise architecture to support the existing needs & growth of MSDI data assets and other important geospatial data assets of the Montana State Library. - 1.3 Prepare for the modernization of the National Spatial Reference System (NSRS) - Collaborate and coordinate with stakeholders from state, local, tribal, federal, nonprofit, private, university, and professional associations on the development of standards, best practices, tools, and training opportunities for the preparation and implementation of NSRS modernization. - 1.4 Research & implement geospatial security practices, policies, & protocols - Work with stakeholders to plan for and execute a geospatial security tabletop exercise. - 1.5 Identify & reduce the duplication of geospatial data efforts - Coordinate with state agencies to identify duplication of state geospatial data assets and work to reduce duplicative efforts.